 One common problem in the firm might be a fear of making mistakes, leading to indecision and endless meetings trying to achieve consensus.
 These behaviours are common in large public sector organisations.
 We need to encourage the concept of a 'learning company', as originally pioneered by Peter Senge at MIT Sloan School of Management, to counter these fears.

-Mentoring is a great way to create a positive atmosphere in the firm - starting with executives leading the way and encouraging everyone to become mentors and mentorees.
+Mentoring is a great way to create a positive atmosphere in the firm - starting with executives leading the way and encouraging everyone to become mentors and mentees.
 This creates a more open, hence, friendly culture - where people feel more 'tuned-in' to their working environment.
-It says it's OK not to know everything as an individual - but it's great if we connect with the 'collective intelligence' and wisdom of our colleagues - as both mentors and mentorees.
+It says it's OK not to know everything as an individual - but it's great if we connect with the 'collective intelligence' and wisdom of our colleagues - as both mentors and mentees.

 The late Sumantra Ghoshal talked about 'the pathologies of the inherited context': in plain English he went on to describe what this means in relation to what gets in the way of people's motivation to be genuinely innovative at work.
 This is the 4 C's: Compliance; Constraint: Contract; and, Control.
 What mentoring can do is overcome the worse interpretations of these four inevitable aspects of everyday business life.